AdoptOpenJDK/adoptopenjdk-getting-started-kit/advanced-steps/how_to_use_jtreg_-_java_regression_test_harness.md

  * [Problems.txt](advanced-steps/problems.txt)
  * [Examples of annotations in the header of test files](advanced-steps/test-annotations.md)

 Follow the instructions on https://java.net/projects/adoptopenjdk/pages/InstallJtreg and https://java.net/projects/adoptopenjdk/pages/EclipseProjectForJTReg to learn more about the OpenJDK JTReg.
-For more details steps to build JTReg have a look at http://openjdk.java.net/jtreg/build.html.
+For more details steps to build JTReg have a look at [the link](http://openjdk.java.net/jtreg/build.html).

 Download latest JTReg artifact from the [Adopt OpenJDK Cloudbees Jenkin server]( https://adopt-openjdk.ci.cloudbees.com/job/jtreg/lastSuccessfulBuild/artifact/).